nivangio/trips_excercise_api/README.md

 # Trips API

 This repository contains an API to serve amount of trips by week from the trips table.
 Given that it is an API, it is easily extensible to any other analytical purposes that may be needed from the Trips Table.
+The API approach guarantees a fine-grained control over the usage of the Data.

 ## About